mrverdant13/coverde/packages/coverde_cli/README.md

 - `--output` | `-o`

-  Destination folder where the generated report files will be placed.\
+  Destination folder where the generated html report files will be placed.\
   Default value: `coverage/html/`

+- `--markdown` | `-m`

+  Destination folder where the generated markdown report file will be placed.\
+  Default value: `coverage/markdown/report.md`

 - `--medium`